 Pride with a Capital “P”

 June is Pride month.
 Rainbow flags line Market Street and folks in the Castro will be shopping at Cliff’s Variety Store for that special tiara or boa.
 The 43rd edition of Frameline’s San Francisco International LGBTQ Film Festival runs from June 20 to 30, 2019.
 With an expected attendance of 65,000, the 11 days of Frameline43 will draw film buffs, media artists and LGBTQ communities from the Bay Area and across the globe to see the best in queer cinema.
 On June 21-22, 2019, for three performances only, the San Francisco Gay Men’s Chorus debuts a new concert, "Queens," at The Sydney Goldstein Theater.
 The San Francisco LGBT Pride Celebration and Parade, June 29-30, 2019, is the largest LGBT gathering in the nation, with more than 200 parade contingents, 300 exhibitors, and more than 20 venues and stages.
 This year’s celebration is honoring more than a dozen community leaders.
 Make sure to include a visit to the GLBT History Museum on 18th Street, too.
 On June 12, 2019, join the San Francisco Giants in celebration of the Bay Area’s rich LGBTQ culture with a baseball game against the San Diego Padres.
-Each special event ticket package includes a pre-game party, a ticket to the evening's Giants game, and a limited-edition wearable Giants Pride flag, with partial proceeds supporting local LGBTQ-focused non-profits.
+Each special event ticket package for LGBTQ Night at Oracle Park includes a pre-game party, a ticket to the evening's Giants game, and a limited-edition wearable Giants Pride flag, with partial proceeds supporting local LGBTQ-focused non-profits.